machinomy/machinomy/packages/contracts/README.md

 Then deploy contracts to the tesrpc network:
 ```
-$ yarn truffle:migrate
+$ yarn truffle:migrate --reset
 ```

 Truffle generates json files by default.
 You need to compile the json files to ts files.
 Run:
 ```
-$ yarn build
+$ yarn prepublish
 ```
-Now package is ready to use by Machinony.
+Now package is ready to use by Machinomy.

 ## Deployment
 To deploy the package to the Ropsten network you need to run local geth instance and then run commands:
 ```
 $ yarn truffle:migrate --network ropsten
-$ yarn build
+$ yarn prepublish
 ```